 During his pupillage, Horatio assisted in advising on EU law matters, regarding state aid and the EIA Directive (85/337/EEC).
 Prior to coming to the Bar, Horatio worked as a stagiaire in the Court of Justice of the European Free Trade Association where he assisted in the drafting of an important judgment on state aid law.

-Horatio frequently appears before the Crown Court and magistrates' court to make applications for orders under the Anti-Social Behaviour, Crime and Policing Act 2014 and Sexual Offences Act 2003, including closure orders, criminal behaviour orders, sexual risk orders and sexual harm prevention orders.
+Horatio frequently appears before the Crown Court and magistrates' court in forfeiture applications/appeals under the Proceeds of Crime Act 2002, and in applications for orders, or variations of orders, under the Anti-Social Behaviour, Crime and Policing Act 2014 and the Sexual Offences Act 2003, including closure orders, community protection notices, criminal behaviour orders, sexual risk orders and sexual harm prevention orders.